danone/github.policy.public/README.md

 # GitHub Policy
 https://github.com/danone/github.policy

-## Pinned repositories have to be public, that's why we needed to create this redirect.
+## Pinned repositories have to be public by design, thus we have this redirect to internal repo.